-Russia's Putin touches down in Japan ahead of top-level talks
+Russia's Putin meets with Abe to discuss disputed islands

 Trump and Abe had a "very candid discussion" in New York on November 17, according to the Japanese prime minister, during what he described as an "unofficial" meeting.

 "I am very honored to see the President-elect ahead of other world leaders," Abe told reporters after the discussion.
 "The Japan-US alliance is the axis of Japan's diplomacy and security.
 The alliance becomes alive only when there is trust between us.
-I would like to build such a trust with Mr Trump."
+I would like to build such a trust with Mr. Trump."